jmd-dk/concept/_sources/parameters/input_output.rst.txt

                     ':doc:`beyond matter-only </tutorial/beyond_matter_only>`'
                     part of the tutorial.

-                    Load initial conditions from an existng snapshot:
+                    Load initial conditions from an existing snapshot:

                     .. code-block:: python3